Artist Sebastiaan Bremer in the studio; Master Printer & Artistic Director Erik Hougen leads a workshop

 Untitled (Magic Carpet), 2013, screenprinted paper and glue 5" x 96" x 96"

-Out of all your work our favorites are “Didn’t I, Didn’t I, Didn’t I (Two)” and “Reclining Figure”.
-Can you go into details about both of these pieces?
+of all your work our favorites are “Didn’t I, Didn’t I, Didn’t I (Two)” and

 Didn’t I, Didn’t I, Didn’t I (Two) was produced as part of the Special Editions Residency at the Printshop.
 For this project I wanted to challenge myself to do a more traditional print.
 My work is usually labor intensive and takes a long time and sometimes I need some instant gratification, so I’ll make a colored pencil drawing in one sitting to work out some ideas.
 The edition grew out of one of these drawings.
 I liked the idea of taking this very spontaneous and intuitive thing and then subjecting it to the careful analysis necessary to recreate it as a print.
 The print has an intensity that comes from that rigorous breaking down and putting back together the parts.

-How did you manage to transition from sculptural creations to editions yet still maintain a consistent theme and style?
+did you manage to transition from sculptural creations to editions yet still

 Since I always think of the sculptural work as drawings or paintings in real space, it was actually interesting for me to then take those ideas back to two-dimensional space.
 The edition still works with a woven structure, but instead of strips of paper physically moving over and under each other, you get an illusion of layering from the overlapping areas of transparent color.
 The final prints almost feel like pressed flowers--like an object with a shallow dimensionality that has been flattened by pressure, which makes sense since the basis of most printmaking is applying pressure to an inked surface.